July 28, 2021

 As you drive between Tremadog and Pen-y-Pass, it’s hard not to get caught up in the perfect scenery that surrounds you at every turn.
 One minute you’ll be passing through the narrow Aberglaslyn Pass and the next you’ll be pulling up for a cosy pub lunch in Beddgelert, one of Snowdonia’s loveliest villages.

-The drive finishes at the foot of the mighty Mount Snowdon, which you can admire from either the bottom, or brave the hike for some truly incredible vistas of the UK.
+The drive finishes at the foot of the mighty Mount Snowdon, which you can admire from the base, or brave the hike for some truly incredible vistas of the UK.

 Extend your trip with a stay at the Bryn Eglwys Country House Hotel, located right in the middle of Snowdonia National Park.
 This renovated Georgian farmhouse sits amid the park’s verdant scenery almost in the middle of nowhere – perfect for the ultimate retreat.

-A wonderful loop route that passes through some of the Lake District’s most scenic spots, this route is the perfect road trip if you’re short on time.
+A wonderful loop route that passes through some of the Lake District’s most scenic spots, this quick and scenic drive is the perfect road trip if you’re short on time.

 From the pretty town of Keswick, head into the steep green hills of the Newlands Valley to Buttermere, a beautiful lake surrounded by imposing fells.
 If you’ve got time, it’s worth walking around Buttermere lake (between two and three hours) – it’s particularly pretty in autumn, when the surrounding forest is ablaze in reds and golds.
 Next, climb the 1,000ft-plus ascent up to the Honister Pass before driving on to the Borrowdale Valley and back to Keswick.